getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject.b; // undefined
 ```

 From a *value* perspective, there is no difference between these two references -- they both result in `undefined`.
-However, the `[[Get]]` operation underneath, though subtle at a glance, potentially performed quite a bit more "work" for `myObject.b` than for `myObject.a`.
+However, the `[[Get]]` operation underneath, though subtle at a glance, potentially performed a bit more "work" for `myObject.b` than for `myObject.a`.

 Inspecting the value results, you cannot distinguish whether a property exists and holds the explicit value `undefined`, or whether ther property does *not* exist and `undefined` was the default return value after `[[Get]]` failed to return something explicitly.
-However, we will see in a moment how you *can* distinguish these two situations.
+However, we will see shortly how you *can* distinguish these two scenarios.

 ### Getters & Setters

 The reason it's important to think of a property access in terms of a `[[Get]]` operation is because in a future version of JavaScript, it's likely that the default built-in `[[Get]]` operation for an object will actually be overridable.
-You could, for instance, specify that unfulfilled property accesses result in a `null` instead of an `undefined`, if you so chose.
+You could in theory specify that unfulfilled property accesses result in a `null` instead of an `undefined`, if you so chose.

-**Note:** When we examine the `[[Prototype]]` chain traversal as part of the default object-level `[[Get]]` operation in the next chapter, it will become clear that overriding this operation allows you to actually redefine how `[[Prototype]]` look-ups work, or even not at all.
+**Note:** When we examine the `[[Prototype]]` chain traversal as part of the default object-level `[[Get]]` operation in Chapter 5, it will become clear that overriding this operation allows you to actually redefine how `[[Prototype]]` look-ups work, or even change to not occur at all!

-ES5 introduced a limited form of this future `[[Get]]` override capability with "getters", which are specified per-property, rather than across the entire object (which is likely coming in a future revision of the language).
+ES5 introduced a limited form of this future `[[Get]]` override capability with "getters", which are specified per-property, rather than across the entire object (which is potentially coming in a future revision of the language).

 Consider: